 Out with the Classeq ECO2 Glasswasher

-There comes a time when innovation is the only way forward and glasswashers (and the ware washing industry in general) are no different.
-Previously, the Classeq ECO2 glass washer had been one of the UK’s bestselling under counter glasswashers but it has now been superseded by a new model.
+There comes a time when innovation is the only way forward, and glasswashers (and the ware washing industry in general) is no different.
+Previously, the Classeq ECO2 glass washer had been one of the UK’s bestselling under counter glasswashers, but it has now been superseded by a new model.

 In with the Classeq G400 Glasswasher